civicrm/org.civicrm.testapalooza/README.md

  * Working understanding of LAMP and CiviCRM installation.
  * General familiarity with some test tool (eg `phpunit` or `codeception`).
  * Vanilla file structure.
-   * Note: Symlink and multisite schemes *may* work, but they're probably fidgity.
+   * For example, in Drupal use `sites/all/modules`; in WP, use `wp-content`.
+Avoid symlinks.
+Use single-site.
+More sophisticated schemes *may* work, but they haven't been tested.
+You may need to patch `cv` to support other schemes.
  * CiviCRM v4.7+ (via [git](http://wiki.civicrm.org/confluence/display/CRMDOC/Contributing+to+CiviCRM+using+GitHub))
    * Note: You may be able to engineer tests to work with other versions, but this is best because:
      * The `civicrm.settings.php` template was updated in v4.7.1 to facilitate testing.
-     * The civicrm-core test classes in v4.7.1 were refactored to be more re-usable.
+     * The `civicrm-core` test classes in v4.7.1 were refactored to be more re-usable.
-     * The civicrm-core test classes do not ship with the tarballs.
+     * The `civicrm-core` test classes do not ship with the tarballs.

 ## Setup: Option A: Buildkit